|Quick Facts: Food Preparation Workers|

 |On-the-job Training||Short-term on-the-job training|

-Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as grocery stores, schools, hospitals, and cafeterias.
+Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-The majority work part time.
+About 1 in 2 worked part time in 2014.

-The median hourly wage of food preparation workers was $9.18 in May 2010.
+The median hourly wage for food preparation workers was $9.70 in May 2015.

-Employment of food preparation workers is projected to grow 10 percent from 2010 to 2020, about as fast as the average for all occupations.
-Job opportunities are expected to be good because of the need to replace the large number of workers who leave the occupation each year.
+Employment of food preparation workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Job opportunities are expected to be very good because of the need to replace workers who leave the occupation every year.

 Compare the job duties, education, job growth, and pay of food preparation workers with similar occupations.